 Here are a few examples of calorie burning strength training exercises:

-Most experts agree that weight loss is approximately 80% diet and only 20% exercise.
+Most experts agree that weight loss is approximately 80 percent diet and only 20 percent exercise.
 That said, you can make vast improvements to your body and overall health profile by weight training, even if you are only working out 1 day a week.

-t is very important to make sure that you eat meals that will maximize your workouts, both before and after strength training.
-Stick to carbohydrates before you embark on any type of exercise routine, and consume a protein rich snack directly after working out.
+It is very important to make sure that you eat meals that will maximize your workouts, both before and after strength training.
+Stick to carbohydrates before you embark on any type of exercise routine, and consume a protein-rich snack directly after working out.

 While an exact number of calories burned from exercising after eating can be given, check the scale often to see how much progress you have made.